 Over half of all web traffic comes from mobile users.
 More people are searching for products and services on their smartphones than ever before.
 Not only that, but mobile users expect web pages to load faster than on desktop computers because of their on-the-go mindset.
 In today’s mobile-first world, how are you optimizing your pages for mobile users?

 You’ve probably heard of AMP (Accelerated Mobile Pages) already, but do you know what it is or why it’s important for your business website?
-In this blog post we will cover frequently asked questions about AMP and how to use it to help your business.
+In this blog, we will cover frequently asked questions about AMP and how to use it to help your business.

 What does AMP mean on websites?